Who is the “Entertainment Strategy Guy?”

 Glad you asked.

-Before that I went to a top tier business school and specialized in the business of entertainment.
-I also took as many classes as possible where “numbers” were involved, only topped by the number of classes where “entertainment” was involved.
+Before that, I went to a top tier business school and specialized in the business of entertainment.
+I devoured any class with “numbers” or “entertainment” in the description.
 I graduated at the top of my class.
-Not near the top, the very top.
-As a result, I was was asked by multiple professors to TA their classes for them and share my knowledge.
+(Not near the top; the very top.)
 I also won several other awards.

 Along the way, I also developed a love of writing.
 The Entertainment Strategy Guy has been publishing on this website since May of 2018.
-My work under my pseudonym has been featured in publications such as Decider, Athletic Director’s U and TVRev.
+My work under my pseudonym has been featured in publications such as Decider, What’s on Netflix, Athletic Director’s U and The Ankler.
 Under my real name, I’ve been published in professional journals, the Washington Post and New York Times.

 Working with the Entertainment Strategy Guy

 If you’d like to work with me, feel free to reach out for rates for freelance writing or consulting opportunities.
-I love to explore new companies and write for new platforms so send me an email (info …at… EntertainmentStrategyGuy dot com).
+Send me a note via my contact page.